 Children are excellent at picking up on their parent’s worries and concerns, if you are confident and happy about the first day, it will help your child to be as well.
 If you are anxious and worried, your child will notice and think there is something to be concerned about.

 – Talk to them.

-– Speak about what is going to happen, how exciting it is, and how you can’t wait to hear about school each day.
-Start this a few weeks before school starts.
+Speak about what is going to happen, how exciting it is, and how you can’t wait to hear about school each day.
+Start this a few weeks before back to school.

-– Get excited by choosing a new bag, lunch box and drink bottle from Mumzworld for the new year.
+Get your kids excited for back to school by choosing a new bag, lunch box and drink bottle from Mumzworld for the new year.